requarks/wiki-docs/dev.md

 title: Developers
 description: Getting started on Wiki.js development
 published: true
-date: 2020-04-25T03:50:00.306Z
+date: 2020-05-26T01:16:42.666Z
 tags: dev
 ---

 Wiki.js is fully modular, which allows any developer to write their own module or theme.

 There are 2 methods to develop for Wiki.js.
-You can either use the dockerized development environment *(recommended)* or install all dependencies manually on your machine.
+You can either use the dockerized development environment for VS Code *(recommended)*, a generic docker environment or install all dependencies manually on your machine.

-# Using Docker
+# Using Docker + Visual Studio Code

 ## Prerequisites

 * Docker
 * Docker Compose
 * Linux / macOS / Windows 10 Pro or Enterprise

-## Visual Studio Code
+* Visual Studio Code

-### Running the project
+## Running the project
 1. Clone the project from [GitHub](https://github.com/Requarks/wiki).
 2. Open the project folder in **Visual Studio Code**
 3. From the **Extensions** tab, install the **Remote Development** extension by Microsoft (*ms-vscode-remote.vscode-remote-extensionpack*)